 Hands down one of the most amazing places I’ve ever visited.
 Not only are the views absolutely breathtaking (picture Jurassic Park epicness minus the dinosaurs!) but there is a freaking HUGE waterfall with an INFINITY POOL AT THE TOP!
-If you are visiting the Atherton Tablelands, I highly recommend spending at least half a day visiting Windin Falls.
+If you are road tripping through tropical north Queensland, I highly recommend spending at least half a day visiting Windin Falls.

 Windin Falls isn’t the easiest place to find as it is not sign posted (until you get to the end of a dirt track), and there is also an hour’s hike to get there, but both of these facts amount to this little piece of heaven remaining relatively empty and untouched.